View Dr. Oakley’s Sport Psychology Consultant Profile

 Dr. Oakley has worked closely with the legendary Sport Psychologist, Dr. Ken Ravizza, providing Sport Psychology consultations to the 2013 UCLA and Cal Sate Fullerton Baseball teams.
 The UCLA 2013 Baseball team won it’s first National Championship in the history of UCLA!

-Dr. Oakley is also grateful to Dr. Ravissa for his introduction to me of Markus Rogan, a professional swimmer who has competed in four Olympics, a previous world record holder, winner of two Olympic Silver Metals, and who has most recently carried the flag for his native country of Austria in the 2012 Summer Olympics.
-Dr. Oakley has currently partnered with Markus, an extraordinary motivational speaker, as a paid sport consultant to the 2013 UCLA Swim Team, 2013 NCAA Finals Team, and the current 2014 UCLA Swim Team.
-We are proud to announce that the 2013 UCLA Swim Team improved their national ranking from 37th to 17th, following our Sport Psychology intervention that year.
+Dr. Oakley is also grateful to Dr. Ravizza for his introduction to me of Markus Rogan, a professional swimmer who has competed in four Olympics, a previous world record holder, winner of two Olympic Silver Metals, and who has most recently carried the flag for his native country of Austria in the 2012 Summer Olympics.
+Dr. Oakley has previously partnered with Markus, an extraordinary motivational speaker, as a paid sport consultant to the 2013 UCLA Swim Team, 2013 NCAA Finals Team, and the 2014 UCLA Swim Team.
+We were proud that the 2013 UCLA Swim Team improved their national ranking from 37th to 17th, following our Sport Psychology intervention that year.